It’s that time of year again!

 Digital assistants such as Siri, Alexa and Cortana are the latest battleground between the leading technology companies.
-Designed to ease our digital lives, they respond to ordinary spoken language in order to take on basic tasks and even anticipate what users might need next.
+Designed to ease our digital lives, they respond to ordinary spoken language in order to take on basic tasks.
+They can even anticipate what users might need next.

 Google’s Director of Conversational Search, Behshad Behzadi, said they believed the future of search was “an ultimate mobile assistant that helps you with your daily life so you can focus on the things that matter.”

 This behavioural shift to voice searches will inevitably lead to the need to re-evaluate keywords.
-Typed searches tend to be a short couple of keywords, not a sentence but a direct route to find the answer.
+Typed searches tend to be a short couple of keywords.
+This is not a sentence but a direct route to find the answer.
 Voice searches on the other hand are slightly longer, more conversational and often include question words.
-Keyword research has always been important but this change in behaviour represents a huge paradigm shift, meaning new consideration for long-tail keywords, phrases and related terms.
+Keyword research has always been important but this change in behaviour represents a huge paradigm shift.
+This means new consideration for long-tail keywords, phrases and related terms.

-These longer, natural language phrases reveal a degree of intent, often lacking in typed searches, which is incredibly valuable insight for marketers to use to increase ROI and CTR.
+These longer, natural language phrases reveal a degree of intent – often lacking in typed searches.
+This is incredibly valuable insight for marketers to use to increase ROI and CTR.

 Accelerated Mobile Pages

-Accelerated Mobile Pages (AMP) are an open source initiative allowing webmasters to create pages that open as much as 4 times faster on mobile devices.
+Accelerated Mobile Pages (AMP) are an open source initiative allowing webmasters to create pages that open up to 4 times faster on mobiles.
 AMP HTML has restrictions in order to achieve reliable performance.
 It strips away all the extras of a website so the page can load faster.
-These simple structural changes enable the page to render above the fold content first so the user can view content almost instantly while the rest of the page loads.
+These simple structural changes enable the page to render above the fold content first.
+This allows the user to view content almost instantly while the rest of the page loads.